samschloegel/qlab-scripts/docs/src/scripts/misc.md

 ## Add go to next cue to groups

+A weird fix for a weird cueing workflow.
+If you're using MIDI triggers that are specific to each cue fired, but still want selective advance-playhead control, this might be for you.

 ```applescript
 -- For help, bug reports, or feature suggestions, please visit https://github.com/samschloegel/qlab-scripts
 -- Built for QLab 5. v211121-01